 A child must be well enough to participate fully in the program, including outdoor play and gym play.
 Parents are asked to call the program if their child will not be attending due to illness.
-If they are not well enough to participate in school, then they are not well enough to participate in our program.
-It is pertinent that parents call the program to let the staff know if the child will not be attending.
+They are not well enough to participate in school, then they are not well enough to participate in our program.
+If the child does not attend school, then they cannot attend the After School Program.